ufal/mtmonkey/install/README.md

 Prepare the needed resources in the shared directory:
 -----------------------------------------------------

-* Install Moses to to `/mnt/share/moses-$VERSION`
+* Install Moses to to `/mnt/share/moses-$VERSION` (according to Moses installation instructions).

 * Install Python virtual environment to `/mnt/share/virtualenv`:
-  Read, adjust, and run install_virtualenv.sh from this directory.
+  Read, adjust, and run `install_virtualenv.sh` from this directory.

 Prepare configuration (do this for all workers):
 ------------------------------------------------